r-grandorder/tri-hermes/en/pages/Lostbelt/yugakshetra.md

 Huh?

 **Peperoncino:**
-But the Border won't be leaving this Lostbelt until Fujimaru finishes what {(M) he /(F) she} came here to do, right?
+But the Border won't be leaving this Lostbelt until Fujimaru finishes what [♂ he /♀ she] came here to do, right?

 **Peperoncino:**
 So how could I possibly get away on my own?